TasCL/ggdmc/README.md

 # DMC with Graphic Grammar, Parallel Computing and C++ Capabilities

 ggdmc implements hierarchical Bayesian, evidence accumulation model (HB-EAM).
 This release includes drift-diffusion model (Ratcliff, 1978).
-This DDM implements Voss, Rothermund, and Voss's (2004) equations based on their fast-dm 30.2 C functions as C++ functions.
+Based on Voss, Rothermund, and Voss's (2004) fast-dm 30.2 density.c, the DDM in ggdmc implements the equations in their paper as C++ routines plus a new parallel integration function to handle high precision requirement.

-ggdmc is derived from Andrew Heathcote's Dynamiuc Model of Choice (DMC), which has also implemented numerous other EAMs.
+ggdmc is derived from Andrew Heathcote's Dynamiuc Model of Choice (DMC), which has also implemented other numerous EAMs.
 Identical to DMC, ggdmc uses differential evolution Markov Chain Monte Carlo sampler to search optimal theta and phi that maximise posterior likelihood.